RedZNouggy/sp-hoaxshell/README.md

 # sp-hoaxshell

-Copy of the real Hoaxshell (https://github.com/t3l3machus/hoaxshell) with modifications to automatise everything
+Copy of the real Hoaxshell (https://github.com/t3l3machus/hoaxshell) with modifications to automate everything

 ## Installation + configuration before the start
 ```